OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 ![Warning of missing tenant variable](warning-missing-tenant-variable.png)

-This level of safety provides a higher chance of successful deployment for a tenant without a missing or incorrect variable value.
+This level of safety reduces the chance of a failed deployment for a tenant due to a missing or incorrect variable value.

 ### Tenanted deployment targets {#tenanted-deployment-targets}